plasticruler/flask-base-app/README.md

 # About
 This is my base Flask project.
-It's very basic and still a work in progress and it should go without saying that I work on as and when I have the time to do so.
+It is very basic and still a work in progress and it should go without saying that I work on as and when I have the time to do so.

-My end goal here is an application that taps into the apis of crypto exchanges or crypto aggregators and looks at opportunities.
+My end goal here is an application that taps into the apis of crypto exchanges or crypto aggregators and looks at opportunities(?).

-There's a lot of work to be done, and maybe my objective isn't to finish this (is anything ever) but to learn how to use Flask as I go along so that eventually I have enough solid building blocks and patterns to build the app I've always wanted to.
-So if you reading this just because you searched github for the crypto keyword sorry, close, but no cigar.
+There is a lot of work to be done, and maybe my objective is not to finish this (is anything ever) but to learn how to use Flask as I go along so that eventually I have enough solid building blocks and patterns to build the app I have always wanted to.
+So if you are reading this just because you have searched github for the crypto keyword sorry, close, but no cigar.

 # Feature-list
 + use wtforms